-Solar power is an increasingly popular energy option.
+Solar power is an increasingly popular energy option, and it’s certainly caught American Consumer Credit Counseling’s attention.
 It’s good for the environment and, in the long-run, can be great for your budget.
 However, consumers must weigh the up-front costs, the future savings, and the long-term benefits to decide if it is financially feasible and ultimately worth the expense.
 Installation isn’t as simple as slapping some solar panels on your roof and plugging them in.
 Proper placement is important, and additional wiring and other components are needed for a functional solar power system.
 Let’s break down the costs, the savings, and the long-term benefits.

 According to a 2014 Forbes article, the cost of solar panels has dropped by 60% since 2011.
 The decreasing costs, long-term savings on energy bills, and federal tax incentives make solar power an increasingly feasible and affordable option.